Tag

 How to change your settings on Teams

-While Teams offers a plethora of options including language, keyboard shortcuts, and app settings, here’s how to set up the three most important settings.
+While Teams offers a plethora of options including language, keyboard , and app settings, here’s how to set up the three most important settings.
 Namely, how to change your profile picture, configure your privacy settings, and choose a theme.

 Step 1: Select your Account icon in the top-right corner.